Order Picking Warehouse

 Average Warehouse Pick Rate

-People that still have jobs in the warehouse picking industry measure their work with an average warehouse pick rate.
+The warehouse picking industry measures their work with an average warehouse pick rate.
 Calculate by dividing the hours worked by the total orders picked for an hourly pick rate.
 Pick rate is an important aspect of the industry because the precise role automation and AI will play in efficiency can be lost in human hands.

 Thus, if warehouse worker wants to increase their pick rate, they should at least think like a picking system and cut seconds here and there.
 Unfortunately, people need things like bathroom breaks picking robots doesn’t.